SerigneCisse/bert-finetune/README.md

   <img src="https://raw.githubusercontent.com/NVAITC/bert-finetune/master/images/bertlarge_tf_perf.jpg" width="49%">
 </p>

-Note that these benchmarks are run production DGX-1 on Max-Q (power efficiency) and hence are not formal guarantees of performance (your numbers will likely be about 20-30% higher).
 Using the V100 32GB enables you to at least double the batch size, and thus get much better training throughput for large models like BERTLARGE.

 Create a TensorFlow session with AMP and XLA enabled: